 Tallington Lakes, South Kesteven

-This water activities centre offers open water swimming on Sunday mornings.
-The lake has 205 acres of clean spring fed water, and they also offer a variety of water sports including water skiing, wakeboarding, canoeing and paddle boarding.
+This water activities centre in South Kesteven offers open water swimming on Sunday mornings.
+The lake has 205 acres of clean spring-fed water, and it also offers a variety of water sports including water skiing, wakeboarding, canoeing and paddle boarding.

 Clubs and Groups

-Tattershall Open Water Swimmers are an informal, friendly and experienced group of like minded people who enjoy swimming in an open water environment at all times through the year.
-Find out more about them and get in touch via their facebook page.
+Tattershall Open Water Swimmers are an informal, friendly and experienced group of like-minded people who enjoy swimming in an open water environment at all times throughout the year.
+Find out more about them and get in touch via their Facebook page.

-Lincolnshire Outdoor Swimming Tribe LOST is a online group for outdoor swimmers for Lincolnshire (and surrounding areas) and of any ability.
+Lincolnshire Outdoor Swimming Tribe (LOST) is an online group for outdoor swimmers for Lincolnshire (and surrounding areas) and of any ability.
 Join the group for advice and to share experiences and achievements.
-Visit the facebook group page.
+Visit the Facebook group page.

 Find out more about Lincolnshire Amateur Swimming Association on their website Open Water – Lincs ASA (lincolnshirecountyasa.org)